purdeaandrei/course_structure/README.md

 ## Keyboard shortcuts

-The keyboard shortcuts (which are only enabled if "Enable keyboard shortcuts" is checked on the setup screen) are similar to mplayer's shortcuts:
+The keyboard shortcuts are only enabled if "Enable keyboard shortcuts" is checked on the setup screen.
+The first couple are similar to mplayer's shortcuts, but there are also a couple specific to this application:

 | Key      | Action                                                                                                                                    |
 |----------|-------------------------------------------------------------------------------------------------------------------------------------------|